|

 Description:

-Environment humidity shows whether the humidity around the installed drive (outside the drive module and cabinet) is within
+Environment humidity indicates whether the humidity around the installed drive (outside the drive module and cabinet) is within or close to the operating conditions.

 Advantages:

 A controlled humidity ensures a longer lifetime of the drive.
-Monitoring the operating conditions of the drive helps in preventing
+Monitoring the operating conditions of the drive helps in preventing premature aging.

 Indicator representation:

-Green (good) shows the humidity is within limits
+Green (good) indicates humidity is within limits

-Yellow (warning) shows humidity is low or high (10% or 80% respectively).
+Yellow (warning) indicates humidity is low or high (10% or 80,% respectively).

 Power module temperature